Evenilink/KISS/ESOF-docs/Report 5 - Software Maintenance Evolution.md

 packageManager.setComponentEnabledSetting(componentName, PackageManager.COMPONENT_ENABLED_STATE_DISABLED, PackageManager.DONT_KILL_APP);
 ```

 And it is complete.
-Now, everytime the user selects the option to change de Default Launcher, an App Chooser will appear.
+Now, everytime the user selects the option to change the Default Launcher, an App Chooser will appear.

 ## Link to Pull Request

+The pull request is located [here](https://github.com/Neamar/KISS/pull/576).